-Investment in the Contract is subject to the risks related to us, and any obligations (including any fixed option), guarantees, or benefits are backed by our claims paying ability and financial strength.
+Investment in the Contract is subject to the risks related to us, and any obligations, guarantees, or benefits are backed by our claims paying ability and financial strength.
 You must look to our strength with regard to such guarantees.
 Your financial professional's firm is not responsible for any Contract guarantees.